-- The Facebook website itself and your account activity
+- The Facebook website and your account activity

-- Apps that you’ve logged onto with your account
+- Apps that you’ve logged into with your account

 - Plugins on third-party websites

-Each of these gives Facebook different kinds of information about us.
-Although the social media platform doesn’t use the information for anything except for advertising right now, it’s still good to know just exactly what information Facebook has.
+Each of these gives Facebook different information about us.
+Although the social media platform doesn’t currently utilize user data for anything except for advertising, it’s still good to know just exactly what information Facebook has.
 As Facebook grows and their privacy policies change, users' personal information could easily end up being used in ways they never anticipated - or knowingly agreed to.

-Facebook gathers information from apps using your account credentials
+Facebook data gathered from apps using your account credentials

-Facebook gathers information via third-party websites and Facebook-owned groups
+Facebook data gathered via third-party websites and Facebook-owned groups

 Furthermore, Facebook has grown from a social media app to a powerful parent company.
 The company, branded under the new name Meta, is now the owner of Instagram and WhatsApp.
-Any information you put into these accounts will also go directly back to them.
+Any information you put into these accounts also goes directly back to them.
 Whether you post an image on Facebook or Instagram, Meta has access to it in the same user database.

-Facebook also accesses information through Messenger, which is Facebook’s messaging app.
+Facebook also accesses information through Messenger, which is the site’s messaging app.
 The conversations you have through that app can be read, monitored, and recorded by Facebook.
-If you give Facebook access to your contacts through Messenger, they can also go through your phone records.
+If you give access to your contacts through Messenger, they can also go through your phone records.
 These are seriously invasive measures; consider how much you really need to use Messenger rather than a text message.

 Even if you don’t have a Facebook account, Facebook knows about you.
-Any information another user uploads to Facebook – such as their contacts – is stored for future use.
-If you have friends that use Facebook, chances are that Facebook has at least some of your basic information.
+Any information another user uploads to the site – such as their contacts – is stored for future use.
+If you have friends that use Facebook, chances are that they have at least some of your basic information.
 Again, if your friend uses Messenger and has given Facebook permission to access their contacts, your phone number, name, and, potentially, your address can all be in Facebook's database.

 Right now, the good news is that Facebook only uses your information for advertising purposes.
 The more they know about you, the more they can tailor your ad content, making the advertisements more effective overall.
 However, it’s a good idea to be aware of any of your information that’s present on the Internet, whether it’s on Facebook or another site and set your Facebook privacy settings accordingly.